 Don't get that impression in your head.

-Over the past week, there was a particularly big news story that's resulted in a continued news cycle, which is now going on for over a week, which is in many ways unheard of.
+Is this going to be a particularly funny big news story that's resulted in a continued news cycle, which is now going on for over a week, which is in many ways unheard of.

-For whatever reason, this story, for many reasons I suppose people have made, this story has persisted till today.
+And for whatever reason, this story, for many reasons, I suppose people have made, this story has persisted till today.

 And we are able to actually sit down with several of the individuals involved in that story, notably Ye, Nick Fuentes, and Malianopoulos, of course, who made the dinner happen.